Quasi-Score Matching Estimation for Spatial Autoregressive Model with Random Weights Matrix and Regressors: Introduction

 The rest of this paper is organized as follows.
 Section \ref{sec:estimation} introduces the quasi-score matching estimation for the SAR model (\ref{eq:SAR}).
 Section \ref{sec:theory} establishes the new LLN and CLT to study the consistency and asymptotic normality of the quasi-score matching estimators.
 Sections \ref{sec:simu} and \ref{sec:casestudy} provide simulation studies and a case study, respectively.
 Section \ref{sec:conclusion} gives concluding remarks.
-To save space, all theoretical proofs, technical lemmas, and additional simulation and case study results are relegated to the supplementary material.
+To save space, additional simulation and case study results are presented in Sections \ref{sec:AddSimu} and \ref{sec:AddCase} of the supplementary material, respectively.
+All theoretical proofs, technical lemmas, and additional theoretical results including corollaries, are also relegated to the supplementary material.